Affiliate links on Android Authority may earn us a commission. Learn more.

-Devices get more energy efficient as batteries get larger, but battery life is still a concern for most users.
+Devices get more energy-efficient as batteries get larger, but battery life is still a concern for most users.
 Such is the nature of modern tech, but this doesn’t mean we should be plugging in multiple times a day.
-If your phone’s battery is draining faster than it should, identifying the culprits and finding solutions is worth the effort.
+If your phone’s battery drains faster than it should, identifying the culprits and finding solutions is worth the effort.

 We are here to tell you the most common battery hogs in the smartphone world.
 Also included are solutions for the most common issues.
 Let’s get to it before that screen shuts off!

-The screen is the biggest battery hog since modern smartphones came to be.
+The screen is the biggest battery-draining hog since modern smartphones came to be.
 Panels keep getting bigger, brighter, and more colorful, as well as sporting higher definitions.
-Though they improve the general experience, all these factors also make smartphone screens more power hungry.
+We even have large foldable phones and dual-screen devices now.
+Though all these improvements add to the general experience, they also make smartphones more power-hungry.

 - Open the Settings app.